tao-j/Keiser2ANT/README.md

     + `ANT-USBm` (based on NRF 24L01P)
     + Or other ones supports Ant+ Tx

-It is believed that CYCPLUS one does not work.
+It is believed that CYCPLUS branded ones do not work.

 ## Dependencies
 ```